Petrie

 Educational attainment in Petrie aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate in 2020 was 20.2%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees were the most common at 14.3%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.5%).
-Vocational credentials were prevalent, with 40.0% of residents aged 15 and above holding them - advanced diplomas at 11.6% and certificates at 28.4%.
+Vocational credentials were held by 40.0% of residents aged 15 and above, with advanced diplomas at 11.6% and certificates at 28.4%.
 Educational participation was high, with 29.2% of residents enrolled in formal education as of 2021.

-This included 10.1% in primary education, 8.3% in secondary education, and 5.0% pursuing tertiary education.
+This included 10.1% in primary, 8.3% in secondary, and 5.0% in tertiary education.
 As of 2022, Petrie's four schools had a combined enrollment of 1,835 students, serving distinct age groups with balanced educational opportunities (ICSEA: 1006).
+Education provision was balanced, with three primary and one secondary school serving the area.

 Frequently Asked Questions - Education